-Additive Manufacturing is a maturing technology that is being increasingly explored as a means to improve performance, decrease time-to-market, and/or reduce cost.
+Additive Manufacturing is being increasingly explored as a means to improve performance, decrease time-to-market, and/or reduce cost.
 However, industry standards pertaining to material properties consistency, design factors, and inspection are still in their development infancy.

 Our customer’s components are often mission-critical and they expect us, as partners and experts in our field to not only guarantee the quality, they need to know when it is right to use Additive Manufacturing or seek other, more efficient, manufacturing techniques.